 2. Drug Safety Associate

-A drug safety associate works in medical facilities to ensure the safety of pharmaceutical medications, evaluate and prevent adverse reactions in patients.
+A drug safety associate works in medical facilities to ensure the drug safety and safety of other pharmaceutical products, evaluates and prevents adverse reactions in patients.
 They cooperate with pharmaceutical corporations, regulatory authorities, and contract research organizations.

 3. Clinical Data Manager

-A clinical data manager (CDM) collects, processes, and analyzes clinical trial data.
+A clinical data manager (CDM) collects, processes, and analyses clinical trial data.
 They make sure the data is correct, full, and meets regulatory criteria.
-CDMs play an important role in the development of innovative medical treatments.
-They work in healthcare information technology organizations.
+Clinical data management is a field that plays an important role in the development of innovative medical treatments.
+They work in healthcare information technology organisations.

 5. Dental Public Health Care Worker